patricklsamson/patricklsamson/README.md

 - 🌱 I’m currently learning Ruby on Rails at Avion School <!-- I’m open to learn anything about programming -->
 - 💬 Ask me about what I know in front end
 - 😄 Pronouns: he / him / his
-- ⚡ Fun fact: Started learning about HTML out of boredom in front of my computer and a computer book from school during childhood.
+- ⚡ Fun fact: Started learning about HTML out of boredom during childhood.
 Marquees are fun!

 📫 How to reach me: patricklsamson@yahoo.com.ph / patricklsamsonl@gmail.com